Perfect Dark (2010 video game): Development

 Perfect Dark was developed by 4J Studios, the same studio that previously developed the Xbox Live Arcade versions of Rare's platform games Banjo-Kazooie and Banjo-Tooie.
 According to Microsoft Game Studios creative director Ken Lobb, the development team "took the original code, ported it to the Xbox 360 and included deep [Xbox Live] integration".
 The game was developed over a course of approximately 11 months after the creation of a working prototype.
 As the Xbox Live functionality had to be written from scratch, the developers opted to completely rewrite the game engine rather than do a port through emulation.
-As a result, although the game plays exactly the same, the code and renderer is different.
+As a result, although the game plays exactly the same, the code and renderer are different.
 The game runs at 1080p and 60 frames per second.

 While the original level geometry was kept, the levels received new textures, characters and weapons were recreated, and skyboxes were rebuilt.
 Lobb explained that "things are large and blocky because that's what [Perfect Dark] looks like", meaning that the sharper textures and higher resolution simply make the game look clearer.
 He also observed that, as character and weapon models were remodeled from their original low hundreds polygon count to polygons in the thousands, he was worried about them looking awkward in the low-poly geometry level design.
 According to him, "it's one of the areas that I give a lot of credit to the developer on.
 It just looks right.
 They were smart about the way they up-resed the models so they still feel like they're kind of retro, but they're clean".

 Although music and sound effects were kept from the original recording sessions, original master recordings have been used to update the soundtrack at a higher quality; the original recording size was 16 MB, while in the remaster it is over 250 MB.
 Developers retained the free aim mode because they wanted to be faithful to the original game.
 According to Rare's Producer Nick Ferguson: "We didn't change the fundamental behavior of the aiming system simply because that is not how Perfect Dark was played".
 He also observed that the idea of updating the controls was actually seen as a flaw in Perfect Dark Zero, which tried to "combine the original Perfect Dark system with aspects of Halo".
 The original diagonal running, which allows players to move faster than by running forwards or sideways alone, did not work the first time they implemented the analog stick, so it was manually rewritten because it was considered essential for speedruns.